Plan a Visit

-Milwaukee’s “SoHo”, the Historic Third Ward, is a 10-square block area which dates back to 1875.
+Milwaukee’s “SoHo," the Historic Third Ward, is a 10-square block area which dates back to 1875.
 Today it’s the home of the bustling Milwaukee Public Market, the highest concentration of art galleries in Milwaukee, award- winning restaurants, unique specialty stores and the Broadway Theatre Center.
 No building better represents today’s striking modern architecture than the iconic Milwaukee Art Museum with its spectacular “wings” the span of a Boeing 747 that open and close over a spectacular vaulted atrium.
-The museum houses an impressive collection of 20,000 works of art.
+The museum recently underwent a comprehensive renovation that doubled its gallery space – come see the largest collection of work by Wisconsin native Georgia O’Keeffe as well as world-class collections of Haitian and folk art.

 Nestled in the rolling Kettle Moraine area of southeast Wisconsin approximately 1⁄2 hour from Milwaukee is Ten Chimneys.
 Tour the estate of Alfred Lunt and Lynn Fontanne, undeniably the most revered acting team in American theater history.
 The enchanting main house and additional buildings of this 60-acre retreat are known for their theatrical décor and diverse collections and remain virtually unchanged since the Lunts entertained famous actors like Helen Hayes and Lawrence Olivier.